 Disputing an Auto Insurance Claim

 When a dispute arises over an auto insurance claim, it can be difficult to pursue.
 Insurance companies often want their policyholders to accept whatever amount they are offered.
-While these claims are often initially reasonable, disputes over values of vehicles or coverage for a loss can become frustrating scenarios.
-Sometimes, a policyholder is entitled to much more than what their insurance company offers.
+And while these claims are often reasonable, there are times when a policyholder is entitled to much more than what their insurance company offers.

 Will My Case Go To Court?

 Sometimes, auto insurance disputes may proceed to litigation.
 This can be a difficult process.
 If neither side can agree the matter may be left to judge and jury.
 Litigation often follows a negotiation period.
 An attorney can help an individual gain a better settlement to their claim, or take the matter to court.

 Georgia Auto Insurance Disputes Attorney

-If you or a loved one is involved in an auto insurance dispute in Georgia, the Gautreaux Law firm can help.
+If you or a loved one has been injured in an accident and is involved in an auto insurance dispute in Georgia, the Gautreaux Law firm may be able to help.
 Contact us today for a free case evaluation.
 As always, there are no fees unless we recover money for you.